darshansadashiva/Indeed_Job_Search_App/README.md

 - Tkinter is used for building the graphical user interface.
 - Thanks to Indeed for providing job listing data.
 ```

-In this example, replace `initial_ui.png`, `values_entered.png`, `result_displayed.png`, and `excel_generated.png` with the actual filenames of your images, and make sure they are located in the `images` folder within your repository.
-If your images are located elsewhere, update the paths accordingly.